Is your commercial insurance agency like a doctor’s office?

 How about your agency?
 Is it still operating like a doctor’s office stuck in the 1980s?
 Unless you somehow have a book of customers who really look forward to their annual physical, enjoying the opportunity to tackle a stack of forms, it’s time to update your operations.

 How are you handling the renewal and application process?
 How much friction comes between the insured and their coverage?
 Do they have to scan documents or sign an actual piece of paper with a pen?
-Are they being forced to add the same information they provided the last time they renewed?
+Are they being forced to add the same information they provided the last time they renewed because you rely on a legacy AMS?
 And are your agents forced to spend time on tedious administrative tasks instead of gaining the kind of trust that is created through expert diagnosis of the insurance needs of their customers?

 It’s time to make insurance renewals and applications less like a trip to the doctor’s office.